endail/hx711/README.md

 ### Pins

 Unless otherwise stated, use [GPIO](https://pinout.xyz/) pin numbering.
-You do not need to use the dedicated SPI or I2C pins.
-The HX711 is **not** an I2C device.
-Any pin capable of input and output may be used.
+You do not need to use the dedicated SPI or I2C pins. <ins>The HX711 is **not** an I2C device.</ins> Any pin capable of input and output may be used.

 There are two relevant classes for interfacing with a HX711: `SimpleHX711` and `AdvancedHX711`.